mb720/sparse/readme.md

 from(_.matches(yourRegexPattern))
 ```
 ### Expert
-Maybe you have to consider the __line number__ as well to determine if a line should be the beginning or end of a block. `Sparse` lets you account for that, too:
+Maybe you need to consider the __line number__ as well to determine if a line should be the beginning or end of a block. `Sparse` lets you account for that, too:

 ```scala
 val start = from((line, lineNr) => line.startsWith("start") && lineNr > 4 )